How to submit an article

 This service will not slow the standard prompt service provided by the journal.

-An invoice will be issued by Verduci Editore for the submission fee on receipt of an initial request to use our “Superfast” process – please provide full details to whom this invoice should be sent (including an email address and/or fax number).
-This procedure will not be active from July 15th to August 31st.
+An invoice will be issued by Verduci Editore for the submission fee on receipt of an initial request to use our “Superfast” process – please provide us with full details to whom this invoice should be sent (including an email address and/or fax number).
+This procedure will not be active from July 20th to August 31st.

 Conflicts of Interest (COI)